B-Kiraly/Benndots-HGengine-ROMhack/README.md

 I also intend to change some evolution methods and requirements.

 These changes have been made (partially) in a previous project.
 They need to be transferred over, expanded upon and completed.

+### Changes to item utility for Pokemon evolutions

+In order for items to be allowed to be used in the overworld, certain parameters need to be toggled true.

+Since I have multiple items (Twisted Spoons, Macho Brace, King's Rock, Metal Coat, Dragon Scale, Charcoal) that I envision using to evolve Pokemon similarly to how evolutions stones are used, I need to enable them to be used from the menu.
+These changes are the following:

+.fieldUseFunc = 20 (stones seems to use this) .partyUse = 1
+.partyUseParam.evolve = TRUE

+.fieldUseFunc may not be necessary to this, but I haven't tried it without it yet and regardless it doesn't seem to adversely affect anything having it enabled.

 ### Evolutionary Line Changes